 If you marry a U.S, citizen, you won’t be eligible for U.S. citizenship right away.
 But you might become eligible for a U.S. green card, which can lead to U.S. citizenship.

-If you marry a U.S, citizen, you won't be eligible for U.S. citizenship right away.
-But you might become eligible for a U.S. green card (lawful permanent residence), which can lead to U.S. citizenship.
-However, there are certain requirements that must be met before you can apply for a green card and ultimately for U.S. citizenship after marriage to a U.S. citizen.
+If you are a foreign national who marries a U.S. citizen, you yourself won’t be eligible for U.S. citizenship right away.
+But you might become eligible for a U.S. green card (lawful permanent residence), which can eventually (after at least three years) lead to U.S. citizenship.
+There are also certain requirements that must be met before you can apply for a green card and ultimately for naturalized U.S. citizenship after marriage to a U.S. citizen.

 The Green Card Application Process

-As the spouse of a U.S. citizen (whether same-sex or opposite sex), you are what's called an immediate relative in immigration law lingo.
-That's good news, because there are no annual numerical limits on the green cards issued under this category, and therefore no waiting lists before you can apply.
+As the spouse of a U.S. citizen (whether same-sex or opposite sex), you are what’s called an "immediate relative" in immigration law lingo.
+That’s good news, because there are no annual numerical limits on the green cards issued under this category, and therefore no waiting lists before you can apply.
+(Many other family members face annual limits and thus long waiting lists for their "priority date" to become current.)

 Step One: U.S. Petitioner Files an I-130 Visa Petition

 The U.S. citizen spouse must start the process for you, by submitting a visa petition on Form I-130 to United States Citizenship and Immigration Services (USCIS).
-The form must be accompanied by evidence of the marriage being legally valid, namely a marriage certificate, as well as proof that the marriage is bona fide, not merely a sham to get you a green card.
+The form must be accompanied by a fee and evidence of the marriage being legally valid, namely a marriage certificate, as well as proof that the marriage is bona fide, not merely a sham to get you a green card.
+In most cases the form is submitted separately to USCIS and then you take the next steps after it's approved; though if you'll be adjusting status (applying while living in the United States, as described below), you might be able to file it "concurrently," with the rest of your paperwork.

 Step Two: Immigrant Files Application for Immigrant Visa and/or Lawful Permanent Residence

-If you, the immigrant, are living in the U.S. after a legal entry (i.e. on a visa or under the Visa Waiver Program), and you didn't arrive for the purpose of getting married (which would be visa fraud), then you should be able to adjust status.
-Adjustment of status (AOS) is the process of applying for a green card without leaving the U.S.; you submit all your paperwork to, and attend your in-person interview at, offices of USCIS.
-In fact, you don't have to wait for approval of the I-130 before submitting your AOS application.
-It can all be mailed in as one package.
+If you, the immigrant, are living in the U.S. after a legal entry (for instance, you came on a visa or under the Visa Waiver Program, also known as VWP or ESTA), and you didn’t arrive for the purpose of getting married (which would be visa fraud), then you might be able to adjust status.
+Adjustment of status (AOS) is the process of applying for a green card without leaving the U.S.; you submit all your paperwork and fees to, and attend your in-person interview at, offices of USCIS.
+You don’t have to wait for approval of the I-130 before submitting your AOS application.
+It can all be mailed in as one package, "concurrently."
+Be aware, however, that USCIS is looking unfavorably upon applicants who choose to adjust status, particularly if the application is filed after a visa overstay.
+You might need to explain why you're making this choice and prove that you merit an exercise of agency discretion.
+(See USCIS's Policy Memorandum of May 22, 2026.)

 If you are living overseas, then you must wait for the I-130 to be approved and for further communication from the National Visa Center (NVC) and your local U.S. consulate.
-The consulate will call you in for an interview, at which your immigrant visa will hopefully be approved.
-You'll use that visa to enter the U.S. and become a permanent resident (or a conditional resident, if your marriage is less than two years old when you enter the U.S.).
+You will submit more paperwork to the NVC and pay fees.
+Then the consulate will call you in for an interview, at which your immigrant visa will hopefully be approved.
+You’ll use that visa to enter the United States and become a permanent resident (or a conditional resident, if your marriage is less than two years old when you enter the United States).

-If you are living in the U.S. after an illegal entry, however, see an immigration lawyer.
-You cannot adjust status unless you are among a rare few people who fall under some old laws (Section 245(i)).
-But if you leave the U.S. for processing through a U.S. consulate, you risk being found inadmissible due to your past unlawful stay, and being unable to return to the U.S. for either three or ten years.
-(Three years if your unlawful stay was at least 120 days; ten years if your unlawful stay was at least 365 days.)
-There is a waiver you can apply for before you leave, however (the "provisional waiver," on Form I-601A), which an attorney can help you determine your eligibility for and prepare the application and supporting documents.
+If you are living in the U.S. after an illegal entry, see an immigration lawyer.
+You cannot adjust status unless you are among a rare few people who fall under some old laws.
+But if you leave the United States for processing through a U.S. consulate, you risk being found inadmissible due to your past unlawful U.S. presence.
+That means being barred from returning to the U.S. for either 3 or 10 years.
+(The bar is 3 years if your unlawful stay was at least 180 days; 10 years if your unlawful stay was at least 365 days.)
+There is a waiver you can apply for before you leave, however.
+It's called the "provisional waiver," on Form I-601A.
+An attorney can help you determine your eligibility for the waiver and prepare the application and supporting documents.

 Will Being Inadmissible Prevent You From Getting a Green Card?